Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Motivation and derivation of HAM

-\paragraph{Exponential gradient descent} The hyperbolic gradient flow Eq.~(\ref{hyperbolic pilot eq}) not only corresponds to the gradient flow of $m \odot w$, but also to exponential gradient descent.
-This is presented in \cite{Wu2021ImplicitRI} for matrix forms in a matrix sensing task, which provides a testbed to understand the implicit bias of overparameterization \citep{gunasekar2017implicit}.
-We use this connection to derive an update without the need for the reparameterization.
-The update is captured by the following theorem: \begin{theorem} If $m_0 =\sign(x_0)$ and $w_0 = \sqrt{x_0}$, then
+\paragraph{Exponential gradient descent} The hyperbolic gradient flow in Eq.~(\ref{hyperbolic pilot eq}) not only corresponds to the gradient flow of $\bm m \odot \bm w$, but also to exponential gradient descent.
+This is presented by \citet{Wu2021ImplicitRI} for matrix forms in a matrix sensing task without regularization ($\beta=0$).
+We use this connection to derive an update without the need for the reparameterization (or regularization).
+The update is captured by the following theorem: \begin{theorem} If $m_0 =\sign(\bm{\theta}_0) w_0 = \sqrt{|\bm{\theta}_0|}$, then